Chapter 1: Architecture Overview¶

 -

-Structured observability (Section 19.1–16.4) — Fault Management Architecture (FMA) with per-device health telemetry, rule-based diagnosis, and automated remediation.
+Structured observability (Section 20.1–Section 20.5) — Fault Management Architecture (FMA) with per-device health telemetry, rule-based diagnosis, and automated remediation.
 An object namespace (umkafs) exposes every kernel object with capability-based access control.
 Integrated audit logging tied to the capability system, not a separate subsystem.

 -